hassanikyz/CarND-Traffic-Sign-Classifier-Project/writeup.md

 I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
-* The size of the validation set is ?
-* The size of test set is ?
+Number of training examples = 34799
+Number of testing examples = 12630
+Number of validation examples = 4410
-* The shape of a traffic sign image is ?
+Image data shape (shape of traffic sign image) = (32, 32, 3)
-* The number of unique classes/labels in the data set is ?
+Number of categories/classes = 43
+     ClassId                                           SignName
+        0                               Speed limit (20km/h)
+        1                               Speed limit (30km/h)
+        2                               Speed limit (50km/h)
+        3                               Speed limit (60km/h)
+        4                               Speed limit (70km/h)
+        5                               Speed limit (80km/h)
+        6                        End of speed limit (80km/h)
+        7                              Speed limit (100km/h)
+        8                              Speed limit (120km/h)
+        9                                         No passing
+       10       No passing for vehicles over 3.5 metric tons 11              Right-of-way at the next intersection
+       12                                      Priority road
+       13                                              Yield
+       14                                               Stop
+       15                                        No vehicles
+       16           Vehicles over 3.5 metric tons prohibited 17                                           No entry
+       18                                    General caution
+       19                        Dangerous curve to the left
+       20                       Dangerous curve to the right
+       21                                       Double curve
+       22                                         Bumpy road
+       23                                      Slippery road
+       24                          Road narrows on the right
+       25                                          Road work
+       26                                    Traffic signals
+       27                                        Pedestrians
+       28                                  Children crossing
+       29                                  Bicycles crossing
+       30                                 Beware of ice/snow
+       31                              Wild animals crossing
+       32                End of all speed and passing limits 33                                   Turn right ahead
+       34                                    Turn left ahead
+       35                                         Ahead only
+       36                               Go straight or right
+       37                                Go straight or left
+       38                                         Keep right
+       39                                          Keep left
+       40                               Roundabout mandatory
+       41                                  End of no passing
+       42  End of no passing by vehicles over 3.5 metric ...

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a histogram and bar charts showing how the data is labeled across 43 different classes

 ![alt text][image1]